mind-co/blog/posts/melds.md

 Anyway.
 I'm excited.

-## A little more on brainstacks
+## A little more on melds

-The idea of a brainstack is to be able to save a series of links in a single direction, i.e. if you linked
+The idea of a meld is to be able to save a series of links in a single direction, i.e. if you linked

 ```
 A -> B -> C